 It doesn’t take money.
 It doesn’t take time.
 There’s usually a choice — be kind, ignore the person/situation or be mean.
-Don’t ever be mean, karma will come back to bite you tenfold.
-Sometimes you can ignore without being mean.
-Mostly, just be kind.
+Don’t ever be mean; karma will come back to bite you tenfold.
+Sometimes you can ignore them without being mean.
+Mostly, be kind.
 It’s the right thing to do.

 If you think you need to dress up, then dress up.
 It’s always better to overdress for a situation than show up looking like a bum.
 (Don’t be smart, I’m not talking about a tux.)

 3. Don’t settle.